- Community Engagement Sessions

 As shown in the Figure, Riverside Drive and the area to the east are higher than the 1850 m3/s flow.

-Since the Dike footprint does not encroach into landowner's backyards, how close will the Dike be to property owners fence lines?
+Since the Berm footprint does not encroach into landowner's backyards, how close will the Berm be to property owners fence lines?

-Typically, there will be between 2 to 5 m between the toe of the dike and landowner's property lines.
+Typically, there will be between 2 to 5 m between the toe of the Berm and landowner's property lines.

 Are regulatory approvals required for encroaching into the river?